sebastianczech/sebastianczech.github.io/_posts/2021-06-21-scrum-master.md

 These artifacts provide the team with a minimal set of materials to plan, execute, and review the Sprint.

+Myth 2: The Sprint Backlog can’t change during the Sprint

+Although the Sprint Goal is fixed during the Sprint, the Sprint Backlog is not - Sprint Backlog is flexible, as long as changes do not distract from the focus on the Sprint Goal.
+In the context of the Sprint Backlog, the word [“commitment” was replaced by “forecast”](https://www.scrum.org/resources/commitment-vs-forecast).
+However, commitment is still relevant for the Development Team; they commit themselves to:
+* Fulfil the Sprint Goal;
+* Delivering working, high-quality and usable software that meets the expectations of the customers and users;
+* Working only on the Product Backlog items with the highest value;
+* Focus on continuous improvement, learning, and technical excellence;
+* Continuously inspect and adapt, by which empiricism is supported;
+* Collaborate with all the business people involved;
+* The values and elements that build up the Scrum framework.

+Where the Sprint Backlog is the expected output, the Sprint Goal is the desired outcome that we want to achieve.
+Instead of trying to cram as much as we can into a Sprint, our goal should be to reach the desired outcome (the Sprint Goal) with the least amount of output (Sprint Backlog).

+Scrum Myth: The Sprint Backlog is a Commitment:
+* A set of Product Backlog Items that form a plan to realise the Sprint Goal
+* A forecast of functionality in the next increment
+* A forecast of the work required
+* An artifact to make visible all the work the Development Team has identified as necessary to meet the Sprint Goal

+The Sprint Backlog is the set of Product Backlog items selected for the Sprint, plus a plan for delivering the product Increment and realizing the Sprint Goal.
+The Sprint Backlog is a forecast by the Development Team about what functionality will be in the next Increment and the work needed to deliver that functionality into a “Done” Increment.

 ## Done

 The objective of each Sprint is to deliver an Increment.